-Fourthly, bless your body.
+Fourthly, bless your body, do not curse it.
 This is something I didn’t do and I wished I would have done.
 All I did through my pregnancies full-term and losses, was curse my body.
 To me, my body was broken.
 In reality, my body was doing just what it was supposed to be doing; remember every body is different.
 Most importantly, comparing yourself to others is a lost cause.
 God made you to be different for many reasons, but most of all to bring glory to His kingdom.
 Use what God gave you, don’t curse it.
 Bless your body and all its parts.
 Simply say, “I bless my womb, I bless my ovaries, I bless my heart…”.
 God goes before us, there just might be a big important reason why the pregnancy didn’t go full term.

 5. Keep praying

 Lastly and most importantly, keep praying.
 The Lord is close to you even when you don’t feel Him.
 Talk to Him about how you feel.
 He loves you and will comfort you more than anything else in this world.
 Pray specifically and boldly in Jesus’s name.
 Ask for forgiveness of your sins, thank Him for all He’s given you, and pray for guidance.
 There is an app from Wild at Heart that has many prayers to help you.
 This is a free app.
-I, personally, love it.
 Simply go to the app store and type in: Wild at Heart.
-It looks like a burnt brown rectangle with white letters.

 3 things I would have done differently